Skip to content

 Verona

-To complete your Shakespearean Literature adventure, you ought to pay a visit to San Francesco al Corso Monastery where Juliet’s empty tomb where she was laid to rest after ingesting the poison is located.
+To complete your Shakespearean Literature adventure, you should visit San Francesco al Corso Monastery, where Juliet’s empty tomb, where she was laid to rest after ingesting the poison, is located.

-This old monastery has been now transformed into the Museum of Frescoes G.B.
-Cavalcaselle which houses frescos from Medieval Veronese buildings and 19th-century sculptures.
+This old monastery has been transformed into the Museum of Frescoes G.B.
+Cavalcaselle, which houses frescos from Medieval Veronese buildings and 19th-century sculptures.

-You can’t round out this Shakespeare tour without paying a visit to the one and only Casa di Romeo, or Romeo’s house.
+You can’t round out this Shakespeare tour without visiting the one and only Casa di Romeo or Romeo’s house.
 A short walking distance from Juliet’s house is all that stands between the two star-crossed lovers’ residences.

 Verona